Dyan Marie

 Reviews

-• Gavenhurst Banner, The Tree Museum, New Exhibition, Sept.
-2009
+• Gavenhurst Banner, The Tree Museum New Works, 2009

 •Dart, Issue 21, “Vine People: Dyan Marie’s Urban Strategies in Toronto”, Ashley Johnson, Fall 2007